nalvarez508/cpe400/README.md

 ```
 If the minimum distance of the first router that can be reached from `location` is greater than the minimum distance from the current router plus the distance to the first router, then...

+(Note: This will always run at least once due to the length in each new `minimumDistance` link being set to `INT_MAX`.)

 ```C++
 finalRoute.erase({minDistance[z.first].first, z.first})
 ```